 - Falls, which comprise more than a quarter of all spinal cord injuries.

-- Motor vehicle collisions.
+- Motor vehicle collisions, including truck and car accidents.
 This is the leading cause of spinal cord injury, accounting for 35% of such injuries every year.

 - Sports, including football, ice hockey, and rugby.
 Diving into shallow water can also damage the spinal cord.